Timmy-124/Data-Analysis-Portfolio/README.md

 4. Promote Transaction Frequency: Launch campaigns to incentivize regular use of banking services, such as offering rewards for customers who make a certain number of transactions per month.
 5. Regional Outreach: Tailor retention strategies to high-churn regions such as France, potentially offering more region-specific services or improving customer support.
+6. Personalized Marketing Campaigns: Design targeted offers for younger customers to compete with alternative financial services, such as digital banking incentives and also engaging single-product users with promotional offers for savings or loan products to encourage multi-product usage.